deboraazevedo/udemy-free-courses/README.md

 What to stay inside the free udemy courses?

-Join the udemy free courses telegram channel and stay on top of all the free courses available at udemy!
+Join the [Udemy Free Courses](https://t.me/freecoursesudemy) telegram channel and stay on top of all the free courses available at udemy!

 # Suggestions

 Do you have any suggestions for improvement?
-Open an issue!
+Open an [issue](https://github.com/hudsonbrendon/udemy-free-courses/issues)!

 # Contributions